Ofs4/N-Puzzle-Game/README.md

 ## Game Play

-<p>If you did not enter a file name as argument game will ask for board size, it could be between 3 (for 3x3) and 9 (for 9x9) , after you enter the size, initial board is created.</p>
+<p>If you did not enter a file name as argument game will ask for board size, it could be between 3 (for 3x3) and 9 (for 9x9) , after you enter the size, initial board is created.
+If you entered a loadable file name, board is created according to file shape. </p>

 Inputs|Actions
 -----|------